Sarthak0071/EmbeddingLangchain/README.md

 Notes

+    Ensure that necessary API keys are provided when prompted during execution.
     This example demonstrates the integration of LangChain with Google Generative AI and ChromaDB for document retrieval and embedding generation.
 Additional tools and knowledge bases can be integrated as per requirements.

 Acknowledgments

 This example utilizes resources and models from the LangChain community and Google Generative AI.

-For further inquiries or assistance, feel free to contact.
+For further inquiries or assistance, feel free to contact the repository maintainers.